tlockhart/artifice-mongo-scraper/README.md

 # Use
 This repo is available for public non-commercial use only.
 # Goal
-The goal of this project was to create a web scraper using axio and cheerio modules that incoporates REST.
-Mongoose and MongoDB was used for REST and data persistence services.
-In addition, Express in used as middleware, which communicates between the web app and the nodeJs web server.
-Expresss Handlebars was used to manage frontend views and templating.
+The goal of this project was to create a web scraper using axio and cheerio modules that incoporates REST and data storage.
+Mongoose and MongoDB is used for REST and data persistence, respectively.
+In addition, Express is used as middleware, which communicates between the web app and the Node.js web server.
+Express-Handlebars is used to manage frontend views and templating.